A Third Rail No More: Incoming House Democrats Embrace Gun Control

 "It is way past time for the [Centers for Disease Control] to have the funding that that they need to study this as the public health crisis that it is," he said.

 Crow is not the only new voice in Congress calling for that change.
-Democrat Kim Schrier, a doctor who won a traditionally Republican seat in Washington State said she also would seek to repeal the Dickey Amendment.
+Democrat Kim Schrier, a doctor who won a traditionally Republican seat in Washington State, said she also would seek to repeal the Dickey Amendment.

 "It's different to come at this as a pediatrician and not a career politician," said Schrier, who ran an ad during her campaign talking about the risks of having a gun in the house around depressed boys.
 "My goal here is to keep our children and our communities safe, and I don't think there is anything radical about that."